Richard Martin (Recorder of London): Parliament and the Virginia Company

 Martin was elected member of Parliament for Barnstaple in 1601.
 Following the death of Queen Elizabeth in 1603, Martin was chosen to give a speech welcoming the new King James to London on behalf of the Sheriffs of London and Middlesex as part of the celebrations of the royal entry on 7 May.
 In his speech, Martin reminded the king of the breadth of his new kingdom and warned of the dangers of piracy.
 The speech was printed that same year.

 Martin was M.P. for Christchurch in James's first Parliament (1604–11) and Counsel to the Virginia Company from 1612.
+Martin wrote of his passion for the American plantation as "a fire that doth not only burn in me, but flames out to the view of everyone".

-In February 1613, Richard Martin helped produce The Memorable Masque of the Middle Temple and Lincoln's Inn at Whitehall Palace for the wedding of Princess Elizabeth and Frederick V of the Palatinate.
+In February 1613, with Edward Phelips, he helped produce The Memorable Masque of the Middle Temple and Lincoln's Inn at Whitehall Palace for the wedding of Princess Elizabeth and Frederick V of the Palatinate.
 The masque represented Virginian peoples on the stage, and introduced the theme of gold mining from Guiana.
+At the banquet afterwards, King James thanked Martin and Phelips as the "chief dooers and undertakers".
+The masque was a vehicle to promote the Virginia Company to an aristocratic audience.

 In May 1614, Martin was invited to speak before the Addled Parliament on the Colony of Virginia as lawyer for the company.
-From 1611 Martin had taken an active interest in the colonization of the Bermuda Islands or Somers Isles, and in 1615 was a founding shareholder of the Somers Isles Company chartered to manage the colony.
+From 1611, Martin had taken an active interest in the colonization of the Bermuda Islands or Somers Isles, and in 1615 was a founding shareholder of the Somers Isles Company chartered to manage the colony.

 On the death of Sir Anthony Benn, 29 September 1618, King James recommended Martin to the City of London for their recorder or chief counsel to the Lord Mayor, and he was chosen to the position, but died about a month after, of smallpox, on Sunday morning 2 November 1618, and was buried in the Temple Church, London.

 In 1617, when the treasury of the Virginia Company was exhausted, societies of private adventurers were authorized to settle plantations in Virginia under the style of "hundreds."
 One of the first of these societies, organized in 1618 as the Society of Martin's Hundred, was named in honour of Richard Martin who had so eloquently defended Virginia before Parliament in 1614.
 Martin's Hundred, containing some 80000 acre, was about 7 mi below Jamestown, Virginia, on the north side of the James River.